MickaelRigault/ztfquery/README.md

 If you have used `ztfquery` for a research you are publishing, please **include the following in your acknowledgments**:
 _"The ztfquery code was funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n°759194 - USNAC, PI: Rigault)."_

-## Corresponding Author:
+## Corresponding Authors:
-M. Rigault: m.rigault@ipnl.in2p3.fr, CNRS/IN2P3
+- M. Rigault: m.rigault@ipnl.in2p3.fr, CNRS/IN2P3
+- S. Reuch: simeon.reusch@desy.de, DESY

 ***